Portrait of Child Outcomes

 What is the Head Start Portrait of Child Outcomes?

-The Head Start Portrait of Child Outcomes (Portrait) is a grass-roots initiative with Assessment Technology Incorporated (ATI) in which Head Start programs join together, pool their data, and share information with the public about children's learning and development.
-The Portrait reflects the 11 Domains and 37 Domain Elements comprising the Head Start Child Development and Learning Framework (Framework) for children three to five years old.
+The Head Start Portrait of Child Outcomes (Portrait) is a grass-roots initiative with Assessment Technology Incorporated (ATI) in which Head Start and Early Head Start programs join together, pool their data, and share information with the public about children's learning and development.
+The Portrait reflects the 11 Domains and 37 Domain Elements comprising the Head Start Child Development and Early Learning Framework (Framework) for children 3 through 5 years old, and the Five Essential Domains for school readiness for children from birth through 5 years of age.

-The role of ATI is to continuously analyze and aggregate data gathered by programs and to display the data in reports documenting children's learning and progress on the 11 Domains.
-Portrait data are recorded online by Head Start programs and are available in real-time for reporting purposes.
-Thus, there is a unique opportunity to provide the Head Start community, researchers, policy-makers, and the public with a continuous and changing portrait of outcomes reflecting the course of children's learning throughout the program year.
+The role of ATI is to continuously aggregate and analyze data gathered by programs and to present the data in reports documenting children's learning and progress in the 11 Domains and in the school readiness goals directly linked to State and Common Core Kindergarten Standards.
+Portrait data reflect the assessment data collected by a representative number of Head Start and Early Head Start programs nationwide.
+The data are recorded online by Head Start and Early Head Start programs and are available in real time for reporting purposes.
+With the Portrait, there is a unique opportunity for Head Start and Early Head Start communities, researchers, policy-makers, and the public to have a continuous and changing portrait of outcomes reflecting the course of children's learning throughout the program year.

-Head Start programs throughout the nation are already using information on child outcomes in new ways to improve learning.
-It is the goal of participating programs and the goal of ATI that the information provided through the Head Start multi-state Portrait will be helpful to all of those individuals who are concerned with and dedicated to the challenge of promoting the development of our nation's children.
+Head Start and Early Head Start programs throughout the nation are already using information on child outcomes in new ways to improve learning.
+It is the goal of participating programs and the goal of ATI that the information provided through the Head Start National Portrait will be helpful to all of those individuals who are concerned with and dedicated to the challenge of promoting the development of our nation's children.

 How is Data for the Head Start Portrait Gathered and Analyzed?

-The Framework recognizes the important role of early learning standards both at the federal and individual state levels in promoting continuous quality improvement in programs and child well-being and success.
-The Galileo G3 Scales used by Head Start programs in creating the Portrait reflect the importance of this standards-based approach to assessment and the alignment of assessment tools to standards in ways that ensure that there is at least one and, more often, multiple representative capabilities on the Galileo G3 Scales that can be assessed in order to provide a comprehensive and meaningful portrait of a child's development and mastery of standards.
-In addition, in order to provide reliable and valid assessments of children's learning and development that can be used to inform educational decision-making, the capabilities on the Galileo G3 Scales contain difficulty and discrimination parameters.
-With these parameters, it is possible to generate Item Response Theory (IRT) interval level Developmental Level (DL) scores for Head Start programs and for the multi-state Portrait.
+The Framework recognizes the important role of early learning standards in promoting continuous quality improvement in programs and in child well-being and success.
+The Galileo G3 scales used by Head Start and Early Head Start programs in creating the Portrait are standards aligned in a manner that ensures at least one and, more often, multiple representative capabilities that can be assessed to provide a comprehensive and meaningful portrait of a child's development and mastery of standards.
+In addition, in order to provide reliable and valid assessments of children's learning and development that can be used to inform educational decision-making, the capabilities on the Galileo G3 scales contain difficulty and discrimination parameters.
+With these parameters, it is possible to generate Item Response Theory (IRT) interval level Developmental Level (DL) scores for Head Start and Early Head Start programs and for the multi-state Portrait.
 Moreover, ATI uses IRT to empirically validate developmental G3 sequences linked to indicators related to the Domains and Domain Elements in the Framework.

 The measurement of progress requires assessment scales capable of reflecting continuous changes in children's development.
-IRT techniques used by ATI establish continuous developmental scales for the Galileo G3 assessments making it possible to use them to measure progress and document Head Start child outcomes.
-The DL score provided in the Portrait reports and to Head Start programs locally is generated by ATI through the use of IRT techniques.
+IRT techniques used by ATI establish continuous developmental scales for the Galileo G3 assessments making it possible to use them to measure progress and document Head Start and Early Head Start child outcomes.
+The DL score provided in the Portrait reports and to Head Start and Early Head Start programs locally is generated by ATI through the use of IRT techniques.
 Among other things, the DL score indicates position in a developmental progression.
 The DL score can pinpoint a child's position in an empirically validated progression.

 In Galileo Pre-K Online, the developmental information given by the DL score is used to provide planning suggestions indicating the capabilities that the child is ready to learn now or will be ready to learn soon or later.
 In light of the many benefits associated with IRT, it is not surprising that it represents the "gold standard" for measuring progress in standards-based education.
 It is used to generate ability scores for the National Assessment of Education Progress (NAEP) and it is implemented in statewide assessments in states across the nation.

 The Portrait consists of an array of reports on children's learning.
-These reports provide data from the Galileo G3 Scales which are aligned with the 2011 Head Start Child Development and Learning Framework.
+These reports provide data from the Galileo G3 scales which are aligned with the Head Start Child Development and Early Learning Framework.
 A sampling of the reports follows:

-The Development Profile provides a good starting point for examining what Head Start children are learning now and what they will be prepared to learn as development progresses.
-This report provides information on all the capabilities included within a given developmental area (e.g., Language Development) assessed with the Galileo G3 Scales.
-The Development Profile shows how many children have acquired each of the capabilities in a developmental area.
+The Development Profileprovides a good starting point for examining what Head Start and Early Head Start children are learning now and what they will be prepared to learn as development progresses.
+This report provides information on all the capabilities included within a given developmental area (e.g., Language Development) assessed with the Galileo G3 scales.
+The Development Profileshows how many children have acquired each of the capabilities in a developmental area.
 In addition, it shows how many children are ready now, soon, or later to learn the other capabilities.

 Progress Milestone Report